Brian Tamaki: Responses to the COVID-19 pandemic

 On 17 January 2022, Tamaki was arrested for allegedly breaching his bail conditions.
 Police have previously stated they were investigating an anti-vaccine mandate rally held at Christchurch's Hagley Park on 8 January.
 Tamaki is not allowed to "organise or attend" any protest encouraging non-compliance with the Covid-19 Public Health Response Act 2020.
-In response, Tamaki denounced the arrest and claimed that he was a political prisoner.
+In response, Tamaki denounced the arrest and commented that he was a political prisoner.

 Tamaki was remanded in custody for ten days for allegedly breaching his bail conditions by attending the Christchurch protest.

 Supporters from Destiny Church and the Freedom and Rights Coalition camped outside Mount Eden Corrections Facility for several days.
-On 22 January 2022, six pastors including City Impact Church pastor Peter Mortlock and pastors from the Grace Churches in Gisborne, Tauranga, and Rotorua, Auckland's Covenant Church and South City Reformed Baptist Church objected to Tamaki's imprisonment, claiming that he had been silenced for his dissenting views.
-Following nine days of imprisonment, High Court judge Paul Davison ruled in favor of Tamaki's appeal that the decision to remand him in prison was wrong.
+On 22 January 2022, six pastors including City Impact Church pastor Peter Mortlock and pastors from the Grace Churches in Gisborne, Tauranga, and Rotorua, Auckland's Covenant Church and South City Reformed Baptist Church objected to Tamaki's imprisonment, writing that he had been silenced for his dissenting views.
+Following nine days of imprisonment, High Court judge Paul Davison ruled in favour of Tamaki's appeal that the decision to remand him in prison was wrong.
 Davison granted Tamaki bail but barred him from attending, organising, supporting and speaking at future anti-lockdown protests and ordered him to reside at home on a 24 hour curfew.

+In early November 2024 Tamaki, his wife, his executive, and one other man faced trial at the Auckland District Court on charges of organising a series of large public gatherings between September and October 2021 in contravention of Level 3 restrictions at the time.
+Tamaki and his co-defendants were defended by Ron Mansfield KC, who argued that the defendants did not intentionally break lockdown rules and that the group were unfairly targeted by Police.
+In mid-November, Judge June Jelas agreed to dismiss all charges except two against Tamaki and two against a second co-defendant.
+On 20 November Jelas, with the approval of the Crown prosecutor, dismissed the remaining charges against Tamaki and the co-defendant.